LiDAR and Camera Temporal Synchronization

 tolerance_us: float = 200.0,

-return_unmatched: bool = False
+return_unmatched: bool = False,

 ) -> Tuple[np.ndarray, ...]:

-Deterministic temporal matching for LiDAR sweeps and camera frames.
+"""Deterministic temporal matching for LiDAR sweeps and camera frames.

 Args:

-lidar_ts: Monotonic array of LiDAR sweep start timestamps (microseconds).
+lidar_ts: Monotonic LiDAR sweep-start timestamps (microseconds).

-camera_ts: Monotonic array of camera exposure midpoint timestamps (microseconds).
+camera_ts: Monotonic camera exposure-midpoint timestamps (microseconds).

 tolerance_us: Maximum allowable temporal drift for a valid match.